MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 Now lets start building out the feedback provider, we will do so by creating a `GetFeedback` method.
-This has two parameters, `context` which is where we will get most of the information we need for the feedback provider to trigger and then `token` which is tokens for cancellation. <TODO GET BETTER EXPLANATIONs>.
-This function returns a `FeedbackItem` that takes passed in content and will be displayed to the user. <TODO check>
+This has two parameters, `context` which is where we will get most of the information we need for the feedback provider to trigger and then `token` which is tokens for cancellation.
+This function returns a `FeedbackItem` that takes passed in content and will be displayed to the user.

 ```csharp
 #region IFeedbackProvider